KJSDR/FreeTrack-Drone/README.md

 ## Autonomous Person-Tracking Drone

-FollowFly is an open-source DIY drone project that implements computer vision-based person tracking and autonomous following capabilities.

 ### Project Overview

 This project combines hardware assembly with software development to create a drone that can: